Murder of Chloé Ansel

-The murder of Chloé Ansel (in French: Affaire Chloé Ansel) refers to the kidnapping, and subsequent killing, of a 9-year-old French girl in April 2015.

-On April 15, 2015, Chloé Ansel was kidnapped near her home, and only hours later found dead near the woods in Calais - her body showing obvious signs of sexual violence and strangulation, the trauma later confirmed through an autopsy.
-The main suspect, Polish national Zbigniew Huminski, was quickly arrested and confessed to the crime afterwards.

-On April 21, after a funeral at St. Pierre Church in Calais, Chloé was buried in the Nord cemetery.
+On 15 April 2015, 9-year-old Chloé Ansel, of Calais, France, was abducted near her home, sexually assaulted, and strangled to death.
+Hours later, her body was discovered near the woods in Calais.
+The suspect, Polish national Zbigniew Huminski, was quickly arrested and confessed to the crime.
+On 21 April, after a funeral at St. Pierre Church in Calais, Ansel was buried at Montmartre Cemetery.

-On May 15, 2017, the alleged murderer hanged himself in his cell at the Sequedin prison in Nord.
+On 15 May 2017, the alleged murderer hanged himself in his cell at the Sequedin prison in Nord.

 Chronology of events

 Disappearance

-On April 15, 2015, at 15:30, a nine year-old girl, Chloé, from the quarter of Petit-Courgain, disappeared in Calais, a kidnapping victim last seen entering a suspicious red Seat Toledo, then believed to be with Belgian registration.
-The little girl, born on April 4, 2006, was enrolled in CE2 at Chateaubriand primary school and was the oldest of three children, having a younger sister and a brother.
+On 15 April 2015, at 15:30, 9-year-old Chloé Ansel, from the quarter of Petit-Courgain, disappeared in Calais, a kidnapping victim last seen entering a suspicious red Seat Toledo, then believed to be with Belgian registration.
+Ansel, born on 4 April 2006, was enrolled in CE2 at Chateaubriand primary school and was the oldest of three children, having a younger sister and a brother.
 She was described by her father, David Ansel, as a "cheerful little girl", "very courageous", who worked well at school and was very polite.
 Her mother, Isabelle Hyart, said that she was an "adorable little girl, always smiling" and that she "loved life".

 Chloé, who had previously attended the birthday of one of her friends, was about to go to her dance classes at 4 o'clock, and was playing with a water pistol with one of her friends.
 Her mother, wanting to change her two children, and to look for Chloé's sporting goods, left her alone for a few minutes, after first monitoring her from the window of her home.
-As for the suspect, he would've been on the spot for three days, near the trash cans, and was drinking beer.
+As for the suspect, he had "been around for three days", and was near the trash cans drinking beer.

-After the little girl splashed Huminski with her water gun, the latter grabbed her by the hand and pushed her into his vehicle, after threatening Chloé with death, saying, "I will kill you," and striking her head against a wall.
-A man tried in vain to save her, but the suspect pushed him away and threatened to "shoot his face", after telling him to get away.
+After Ansel splashed Huminski with her water gun, the latter grabbed her by the hand and pushed her into his vehicle, after threatening Chloé with death, saying, "I will kill you," and striking her head against a wall.
+A bystander attempted to save her, but the suspect pushed him away and threatened to "shoot his face", after telling him to get away.
 Ansel's mother witnessed the abduction, after seeing her daughter lying on the ground.